 My wife, Carol, and I moved close to Pittsboro, NC, in 1983 and bought a charming but dilapidated old farm, at the end of a dirt road, that has served as our home and pottery ever since.
-Over the last thirty seven years we’ve raised a family, and renovated the house and farm buildings, rebuilding when they received severe damage from hurricanes and tornados) and built a vibrant pottery business.
+Over the last thirty eight years we’ve raised two lovely daughters, renovated the house and farm buildings (rebuilding when they received severe damage from hurricanes and tornados) and built a vibrant pottery business.
 As time passes, and the flower beds and gardens grow, this little corner of heaven grows evermore magical.

 I continue to make fine pots, while Carol administers the business (for which I’m truly thankful!).
 We thoroughly enjoy being in North Carolina, love our hometown and all the relationships we’ve built, and value our deep connection to the pottery community and tradition here.

 I refined local stoneware clays into an attractive, durable clay body.
 With the help of my apprentices, up until 2020, we made a full line of tableware for domestic use, and a range of planters for the garden.
-As an outcome of the pandemic of 2020, I know work on my own, with occasional laboring support.
-I now make all the pots, occasionally with a part-time intern, and fire the massive kiln twice a year instead of three times.
-Along with the tableware, vases, serving bowls and more, I specialize in making very large pots, planters, jars, vases and jugs.
+As an outcome of the pandemic of 2020, I now work on my own, with occasional laboring support.
+I make all the pots, occasionally with a part-time intern, and fire the massive kiln twice a year instead of three times.
+Along with tableware, vases, serving bowls, platters, and more, I specialize in making very large pots, planters, jars, vases and jugs.

 Please browse the rest of our website to learn more about the pottery, and come visit us at one of our Kiln Openings held twice times a year.

 View information about identifying pots from W.M.
 Hewitt pottery.